 CanadaAlbertatraveltravelstravelingRVRvingcampcampingmountainmountainssunrisedawnorangebluewhitegreenHDRlandscapenatureforesttreetreesrockrocksskyBanffNational ParkLakeMoraineMoraine LakewaterpondsnowiceBanff National ParkGlenn LewisPhotoPhotographyGlenn Lewis Photographyreflection

-From RECENTLY UPDATED - Western Canada
+From RECENTLY UPDATED - Canada